parsakhaz/google-form-gen/README.md

 - The application uses the Google Forms API v1
 - Forms are created under the authenticated user's account
-- Questions are parsed from the description field (one per line)
+- Questions are intelligently parsed using OpenAI's GPT model
-- Questions containing "explain" are created as paragraph-type questions
+- Supports various question types based on context and phrasing

 ## Troubleshooting